OfficeDev/teams-toolkit-samples/todo-list-SPFx/README.md

 ## (Optional) Debug
 Debug the app with Teams workbench

 1. In Debug mode, select `Teams workbench (Edge)` or `Teams workbench (Chrome)` and press start button.
-The browser will be opened and you need to sign in Teams with your M365 account.
+The browser will be opened and you need to sign in Teams with your Microsoft 365 account.
 ![teamsworkbench](images/teamsworkbench.png)
 2. Click `Add to a team`.
 ![debug](images/localdebug.png)